 Is loss of use the same as additional living expenses?

 Yes.
-This type of insurance is known as additional living expenses insurance, loss of use insurance, and coverage D. These names are often used interchangeably for this type of insurance.
+This type of insurance is known as additional living expenses coverage, loss of use insurance and coverage D. These names are often used interchangeably.

 Is additional living expenses insurance common?

 Yes.
-Most homeowners insurance policies include some amount of additional living expenses insurance.
+Most homeowners insurance policies include some amount of additional living expenses coverage.
 However, the amount built into your basic homeowner policy may not be enough to cover your needs in case of an emergency.
-For this reason, it is always good to check how much additional living expenses coverage you have.
+For this reason, you may want to check how much additional living expenses coverage you have, determine how much you might need and adjust your policy accordingly.

 How long does additional living expenses coverage last?

-Usually, your insurance will continue to pay out additional living expenses until you can move back into your home or until you exceed your coverage.
-The policy will continue as long as your premiums are paid.
-Still, payouts will only arise in the face of costs associated with displacement.
+Typically, your insurance carrier will continue to pay out additional living expenses until you can move back into your home or until you meet your coverage level, whichever comes first.

 How is additional living expenses insurance calculated?

-Additional living expenses insurance is calculated as a percentage of either the dwelling limit amount (for homeowner policies) or the value of personal property within a rental property (for rental policies).
+Additional living expenses coverage is calculated as a percentage of either the dwelling limit amount (for homeowner policies) or the value of personal property within a renters insurance policy.